kanidm/kanidm/designs/account_policy.rst

 * If the attempts continue, the account is hard locked and signalled to an external system that this has occured.

 The value of X should be less than 100, so that the NIST guidelines can be met.
-This is beacuse when there are many replicas, each replica maintains it's own locking state, so "eventually" as each replica is attempted to be bruteforced, then they will all eventually soft lock the account.
+This is beacuse when there are many replicas, each replica maintains its own locking state, so "eventually" as each replica is attempted to be bruteforced, then they will all eventually soft lock the account.
 In larger environments, we require external signalling to coordinate the locking of the account.